Slympp/ConanLinuxScript/README.md

 ## Server installation, need root privileges

 Run the script.
 You will be asked to create a new user (or use an already existing one).
-For this installation, user will be "steam"
+For this guide, user will be "steam"

 	sudo bash conan install